 Gemstones and Embellishments

-- Quality: Clarity, cut, color, and carat weight.
+- Quality: Cut, clarity, color, and weight.

 3. Design Development